qmk/qmk_firmware/docs/feature_combo.md

 | 32   | `#define EXTRA_EXTRA_LONG_COMBOS`|

 #### Modifier Combos
 If a combo resolves to a Modifier, the window for processing the combo can be extended independent from normal combos.
-By default this is disabled but can be enabled with `#define COMBO_MUST_HOLD_MODS`, and the time window can be configured with `#define COMBO_MOD_TERM 150` (default: `TAPPING_TERM`).
+By default this is disabled but can be enabled with `#define COMBO_MUST_HOLD_MODS`, and the time window can be configured with `#define COMBO_MOD_TERM 150` (default: 200).
 With `COMBO_MUST_HOLD_MODS` you cannot tap the combo any more which makes the combo less prone to misfires.

 #### Permissive Hold
 Similar to Tap-Hold configuration, Mod Combos can be setup to behave similarly.
 Add `#define COMBO_PERMISSIVE_HOLD` to your `config.h` to enable.
 This feature is extremely useful for fast typists as you don't have to wait for the Mod Combo's combo term to finish.